 Expertise: Teams must include broad ICANN community representation, both by constituency and by expertise.
 If outside experts must be brought into the team to provide sufficient breadth of expertise, there must be a schedule by topic / issues so that the team makes efficient use of the outside expert’s time.
 In addition, neutral outside expertise might be helpful in areas where the team already has expertise (e.g., legal advice).

 Chairs: Should be selected based upon a set of criteria developed for each PDP but the requisite skillset should always include: (i) the ability to work with the Board and Board liaison to identify areas of difference between the Board and PDP team and develop a resolution path, (ii) the ability to manage discussion to ensure equal opportunities to present a viewpoint and control those who seek to dominate it, and (iii) neutrality.
 In certain instances, an outside, independent chair should be considered.
+In addition, formalised training by a qualified entity should be considered in order to have a panel of qualified, independent chairs available.

 Team composition should be a tool for achieving consensus and compromise in a timely manner while ensuring all those in the ICANN community and those affected by the PDP’s work have an avenue for making meaningful contributions.
 Team design is an important and difficult aspect of the PDP process that merits attention and due care at the outset of each PDP.